Using a table visualization

 3.3.
 Add data

-If it's numeric (a measure), it will appear as a single cell showing an aggregated value such as the sum; otherwise, it will appear as a single column of hierarchy values.
+It will initially appear as a table visualization.
+Numeric data will appear as a single cell showing an aggregated value such as the sum; otherwise, it will appear as a single column of hierarchy values.

 Drag Order Quantity to the canvas